caseydailey/djangazon/README.md

 9. User can view product detail
 10. User can view latest products on home page
 11. User can add a payment type
+12. User can see recommended products
+13. User can like or dislike products
+14. User can rate product after purchase.
+Seller can see that average
+15. User can recommend product to another User
+16. User can remove a sale post
+17. User can view and edit their account settings
+18. User can view status of products uploaded
+19. User can upload a photo of their product
+20. User can search for local products
+21. User can search products to buy
+22. Seller can specify local delivery available
+23. User can add a product to sell

 ## Contribute